MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 Microsoft is simplifying the way plugins and other Microsoft 365 apps and services are published and managed, both within your organization and within in-product app stores of Microsoft 365 products.

-### Unified manifest and app package
+### Unified app model

-The Microsoft 365 ecosystem uses a single unified manifest and app packaging format for distributing plugins and connectors for Copilot, Office Add-ins, SharePoint Framework solutions, and Teams apps extended to work across Microsoft 365 experiences.
-The [app manifest](/microsoftteams/platform/resources/schema/manifest-schema) (previously called *Teams app manifest*) defines how your app (or plugin, connector, etc.) integrates into Teams, Copilot, and other Microsoft 365 experiences.
-The [app package](/microsoftteams/platform/concepts/build-and-test/apps-package) consists of the app manifest and app icons (app logic and data storage are hosted independently).
+The Microsoft 365 ecosystem provides a unified app model for distributing and managing Copilot extensions, Teams apps, Outlook Add-ins, SharePoint Framework solutions, and more.
+The app package for Microsoft 365 is a zip file that contains one or more configuration (manifest) files and your app icons.

+To learn more, see [Copilot extensions are apps for Microsoft 365](extensions-are-apps.md).

 ### Microsoft 365 and Copilot program for Partner Center